BustedTees/teepublic-react/README.md

 // We will talk about this in Step 9 import { TeePublicRoutes } from '../TeePublicConfiguration'

-export default class TeePublicStore extends React.Component {
+export default class MySiteStore extends React.Component {
   render () {
     const { store, page, albumId, productTypeName  } = this.props